dokku/dokku/docs/deployment/zero-downtime-deploys.md

 ## Skipping and Disabling Checks

+!!! info
-> Note that `checks:disable` will now (as of 0.6.0) cause downtime for that process-type during deployments.
+    Note that `checks:disable` will now (as of 0.6.0) cause downtime for that process-type during deployments.
 Previously, it acted as `checks:skip` currently does.

 You can choose to skip checks completely on a per-application/per-process basis.
 Skipping checks will avoid the default 10 second waiting period entirely, as well as any other user-defined checks.